-Single phase relays such as the BE1-50/51B-233 are normally used in groups of four (three phase and ground) on the protected circuit.
+Single phase relays such as the BE1-50/51B-214/-215/-223/-225 are normally used in groups of four (three phase and ground) on the protected circuit.
 This relay scheme allows each unit to be withdrawn one at a time for testing purposes without losing protection.
 Only three are required at any one time to sense all types of faults on a grounded wye system.
-Refer to Figures 5-1 and 5-2 for recommended test setups.
+Refer to Figures 5-1 through 5-4 for recommended test setups.